Skip to main content

 Kathe Shelby

-Named in honor of Kathe Shelby, former director of the Ohio Department of Education's Office for Exceptional Children (2008-2011), the annual Leadership Award recognizes an outstanding special education leader in Ohio who demonstrates exceptional and effective skills in improving the quality of special education programming for Ohio's school children.
-Kathe epitomized what it meant to display initiative, influence, and respect toward children with special needs, including their parents, special and general education teachers, related services personnel, and school administrators.
-Kathe passed away in 2011, but recipients of the Leadership Award carry on the spirit and work of Kathe Shelby as they seek to honor her legacy.
+Named in honor of Kathe Shelby, former director of the Ohio Department of Education’s Office for Exceptional Children (2008–2011), the annual Leadership Award recognizes an exceptional special education leader in Ohio who demonstrates outstanding skill in elevating the quality of services and supports for students with disabilities.
+Kathe exemplified initiative, influence, and deep respect for children with special needs and for the parents, educators, related service providers, and administrators who support them.

 2025 Award Recipient